Git-Vasanth/8weeksqlchallenge/Use Case - Dannys Diner/README.md

 |-------------|--------------|
 | A           |sushi            |
 | B           |sushi            |

+#### Interpretation:

+This query identifies the item purchased just before customers became members.

+#### Output:

+Both A and B purchased sushi.

+#### Business Insight:
+This could indicate a strong preference for sushi among members, which can be leveraged in loyalty programs or special promotions for new members.

 ### 8. What is the total items and amount spent for each member before they became a member?
 ```sql